bigwiv/Biopython-cn/chr11.rst

 different way.

 Remember that Residue object have the tuple (hetfield, resseq, icode) as id.
-The hetfield is blank (°∞ °±) for amino and nucleic acids, and a string for waters and other hetero residues.
+The hetfield is blank (‚Äú ‚Äù) for amino and nucleic acids, and a string for waters and other hetero residues.
 The content of the hetfield is explained below.

-11.4.2??Water residues
+11.4.2  Water residues
 ~~~~~~~~~~~~~~~~~~~~~~

-The hetfield string of a water residue consists of the letter °∞W°±.
+The hetfield string of a water residue consists of the letter ‚ÄúW‚Äù.
 So a
-typical residue id for a water is (°∞W°±, 1, °∞ °±).
+typical residue id for a water is (‚ÄúW‚Äù, 1, ‚Äú ‚Äù).

-11.4.3??Other hetero residues
+11.4.3  Other hetero residues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The hetfield string for other hetero residues starts with °∞H\_°± followed by the residue name.
-A glucose molecule e.g. with residue name °∞GLC°± would have hetfield °∞H\_GLC°±.
-Its residue id could e.g. be (°∞H\_GLC°±, 1, °∞ °±).
+The hetfield string for other hetero residues starts with ‚ÄúH\_‚Äù followed by the residue name.
+A glucose molecule e.g. with residue name ‚ÄúGLC‚Äù would have hetfield ‚ÄúH\_GLC‚Äù.
+Its residue id could e.g. be (‚ÄúH\_GLC‚Äù, 1, ‚Äú ‚Äù).

-11.5??Navigating through a Structure object
+11.5  Navigating through a Structure object
 -------------------------------------------

 Parse a PDB file, and extract some Model, Chain, Residue and Atom objects